dtruon8/Senior-Design/README.md

 > 5. [Additional Notes](#additional-notes)

 ## Introduction
-The web application is currently live at [capstone.ece.lsu.edu].
+The web application is currently live at www.capstone.ece.lsu.edu.
 However, it can only be accessed on LSU's Wi-Fi network due to the server  being hosted by LSU's ECE department.

 Currently, the web application is using the code in the `/pub/` folder, which contains the most up-to-date version of its files.
 This includes the home, assessment, and assessment summary page.
 Tentatively, the web app was going to have the login, registration, and password recovery features, but due to time constraints and a bad team composition, these could not be completed.
 Also, we had the idea of creating an algorithm for assigning a patient to an AAC device based on the selected assessment answers, but that also did not work out.
 For next year's LSU Senior Design Class, we would like this project to flourish and be the best it could be to help Speech-Language Pathologists in the diagnostic process for assigning an appropriate AAC device for their patients.
 Below is the user manual for the web app.